0xideas/sequifier-archive/README.md

 > sequifier.py --preprocess --config_path=[CONFIG PATH] --project_path=[PROJECT PATH]

-where the config path specifies the path to the preprocessing config and the project path the path to the (preferably empty) folder where the output files of the different steps are written to.
+The config path specifies the path to the preprocessing config and the project path the path to the (preferably empty) folder the output files of the different steps are written to.

 The default config can be found on this path: